nspcc-dev/neofs-http-gw/README.md

 For example you have a mobile application frontend with a backend part storing data in NeoFS.
 When user authorizes in mobile app, the backend issues a NeoFS Bearer token and provides it to the frontend.
-Then the mobile app may generate some data and upload it via any available NeoFS HTTP Protocol Gateway by adding the corresponding header to the upload request.
+Then the mobile app may generate some data and upload it via any available NeoFS HTTP Gateway by adding the corresponding header to the upload request.
 Accessing the ACL protected data works the same way.